Munich Cowboys: History

 American football in Munich dates back to 1975 when local football enthusiasts met with soldiers of the US Army to play the game.
 In 1979, the Munich Cowboys club was formed.

 In 1979, the Cowboys became a founding member of the American Football Bundesliga, renamed the German Football League in 1999, together with the Frankfurter Löwen, Düsseldorf Panther, Ansbach Grizzlies, Berlin Bears and Bremerhaven Seahawks.

 The Cowboys made their first appearance in the national championship game, the German Bowl, in 1992, but lost the game to the Düsseldorf Panther by a point.

 The 1993 season saw the club's greatest success.
 It reached the German Bowl once more, this time against the Cologne Crocodiles.
 Playing at home in Munich, the Cowboys where 7–20 behind at half time but managed to equalise 29–29 at the end of regular time.
 The team then turned the game around and defeated the Crocodiles 42–36 to win their first, and as of 2019, only national championship.

 After an era of lesser success, the team came close to reaching the German Bowl once more in 2000 and 2001 when, on both occasions, Munich lost to the Braunschweig Lions in the semi-finals.

 After 22 consecutive seasons at the highest level of German football, the Bundesliga and, later, the GFL, the Cowboys withdrew to the tier-three Regionalliga Süd for the 2003 season.
-The clubs exile in the lower leagues was short-lived, winning promotion to the GFL 2 on first attempt and, from there, to the GFL in 2004.
+The clubs exile in the lower leagues was short-lived, winning promotion to the GFL2 on first attempt and, from there, to the GFL in 2004.
 The team was however relegated from the GFL again in 2006.

 Munich returned to the GFL in the 2008 season and came third in the southern division, losing once more to the Braunschweig Lions in the play-offs.
 The year 2009 was less successful and the Cowboys were almost relegated once more.